 - Topography - Entire District

-The maps above are of its periodic review in July 2013.
+The maps above come from its periodic review completed in July 2021.
 The number of tax parcels in an Ulster County Agricultural District is very likely to change after its review.
 Maps #1 and #2 were created by Ulster County Information Services and submitted to Cornell University's Institute for Resource Information Sciences and the New York State Department of Agriculture and Markets.

 Description of Agricultural District #1